 1.17 Expiration of this permit terminates the permittee's right to operate unless a timely and complete renewal application has been submitted.
-A timely application is one which is submitted at least six (6) months prior to expiration of the Title V permit.
-If the permittee submits a timely and complete application, the failure to have a Title V permit is not a violation of regulations until the Permit Board takes final action on the permit application.
-This protection shall cease to apply if, subsequent to the completeness determination, the permittee fails to submit by the deadline specified in writing by the DEQ any additional information identified as being needed to process the application.
+A timely application is one which is submitted at least six (6) months prior to expiration of the Title V Operating Permit (TVOP).
+If the permittee submits a timely and complete application, the failure to have a TVOP is not a violation of regulations until the Permit Board takes final action on the permit application.
+This protection shall cease to apply if, subsequent to the completeness determination, the permittee fails to submit by the deadline specified in writing by the MDEQ any additional information identified as being needed to process the application.

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.4.C(2)., R. 6.4.B., and R. 6.2.A(1)(c).)
+2, R. 6.4.C.(2)., R. 6.4.B., and R. 6.2.A.(1)(c).)

-- 1.18 The permittee is authorized to make changes within their facility without requiring a permit revision (ref: Section 502(b)(10) of the Act) if: - (a) the changes are not modifications under any provision of Title I of the Act; - (b) the changes do not exceed the emissions allowable under this permit;
+1.18 The permittee is authorized to make changes within their facility without requiring a permit revision (ref: Section 502(b)(10) of the Act) if: